begmuhommet/low-ops-docs/docs/application/environments/settings.md

 <img src="../../assets/environment_variables.jpg" width="500" alt="Add new environment variable">

-### Runtime Settings Section
+### "Runtime Settings" Section

 This section allows you to add new runtime settings.

 To add a new runtime settings:

-1. Click on the "Add" button in the upper right corner.
+1. Click on the "Add" button in the right corner.
 2. In the pop-up window:
   - Include the "Name" and "Value".
   - Click on the "Add" button.